Bonus for me: I have Monday off work, too. I’m determined to make this long weekend super productive for reading! It’s

 Want to know why the power was out?…

 So, this is a hydro pole, basically in my backyard, that exploded and toppled over.
 We were taking my boy, Finnegan, for a walk (he’s getting a Spa Day this weekend, I know he looks shaggy,) and noticed that the pole was smoking.
 Soon it was fully on fire and I called 911 for the fire department.

 We finally had power again sometime around 4 A.M., after the whole pole was replaced by the hydro company.
 But, I was basically left with no other form of entertainment but reading by booklight and candles, again, like I was fucking Amish.
 Er, maybe they don’t use booklights.
 Listen, I have nothing against the Amish, but I think we can all agree that most of us wouldn’t choose that kind of life.
 And we have to choice!
 Like, I’m sure if you showed up to an Amish community and said you wanted to leave behind the “English” world and learn how to milk cows and churn butter, they’d be all for it.

-…But I have had an epiphany: It must have been impossible for parents to have sex without some form of noise to turn on.
+I have had an epiphany: It must have been impossible for Amish parents to have sex without some form of background noise to turn on.
 Just go with me here.
 Think about it.
 Imagine the number of Amish kids out there who have heard their parents have sex, trying to make baby number eleventy.
 Let’s take it even further, because why not?
 Ask your Great-grandparents or your grandparents!
 Report back to me.
-I want to know this secret trauma!
-All those poor kids, alive during a time when families gathered around the one fucking radio in the whole house.
+They must be among all those poor kids, alive during a time when families gathered around the one fucking radio in the whole house.
 Or that one TV in the living room with the dials you had to turn to change the channel.
 Think about how much sex those kids had to listen to.
 There were no such things as headphones, people!

 Okay, I digress.
 This has nothing to do with books.